Services

 Teaching Is So Much More than Telling: Building Teaching Practices for Active Learning with Today’s University Students

-Rapporteur Joellen Coryell
+Speaker: Joellen Coryell

 Workshop “Teaching Days”

-14:00-17:00 - Room T3, CLA building, Via Venezia 16
+14:00-17:00 - Aula T3, edificio CLA, Via Venezia 16

 Speaker: Susanna Sancassani

-Meeting for all the professors of the University
+Meeting for all University teaching staff

 Designing a Course Taught in Any Mode, speaker Linda Nilson

 In this workshop, you will learn how to structure a logical, coherent course around measurable student learning outcomes.
 Designing such a course—whether online, remote, duale (hyflex), or face-to-face—starts with formulating clear, assessable student learning outcomes because these outcomes should inform your choice of teaching methods and prescribe your assessments.
 This correspondence constitutes the basis of a well-aligned course, which is especially important in online courses.
-In addition, students need to be able to see this structure, so this workshop will enable you to organize your outcomes chronologically into ultimate, mediating, and foundational and create an outcomes map that will visually display your students' learning process and serve as the skeleton for your course.
-You will also learn how to create a graphic syllabus, which illustrates the organization of and interrelationships among your course topics.
+In addition, students need to be able to see this structure, so this workshop will enable you to organise your outcomes chronologically into ultimate, mediating, and foundational and create an outcomes map that will visually display your students’ learning process and serve as the skeleton for your course.
+You will also learn how to create a graphic syllabus, which illustrates the organisation of and interrelationships among your course topics.
 Please have your course syllabi handy for reference as well as blank paper.

 Linda B. Nilson, Ph.D., has authored Online Teaching at Its Best: Merging Instructional Design with Teaching and Learning Research with Ludwika Goodson (second edition forthcoming in 2021) and Teaching at Its Best: A Research-Based Resource for College Instructors (now in its fourth edition).